yatharthgeek/webupd/README.md

-Creating a well-structured README file for your GitHub repository is essential for helping others understand your project and how to use it.
-Below is a sample README file tailored for your website monitoring script.

 # Website Update Notifier

 A simple shell script that monitors a specified website for updates and sends desktop notifications when changes are detected.